Brand Names: Zelboraf

 What is vemurafenib (Zelboraf)?

-Vemurafenib is used to treat metastatic melanoma (skin cancer).
+Vemurafenib is also used to treat Erdheim-Chester Disease (a rare blood cancer).

 Vemurafenib may also be used for purposes not listed in this medication guide.